Meet live … the smell against the black death

 By : Textile Museum and Documentation Centre of Hope and Homes, artisan perfumer.

-The workshop was a very complete experience, for my part I was impressed with the care, the knowledge and passion transmitted by the people of the CDMT of Terrassa, especially its director Eulàlia Morral who with her deep knowledge captivated all the attendees.
+The workshop was a very complete experience, for my part I was impressed with the care, the knowledge and passion transmitted by the people of CDMT Terrassa, especially its director Eulàlia Morral who with her deep knowledge captivated all the attendees.

 Following this information was shown how to take a look at other related pieces through imatex, a museum computer medium.